What’s the difference between speak and talk?

 - hold a formal lecture for a group of people

-- The CEO will speak at next months annual general meeting
+- The CEO will speak at next month’s annual board meeting

 - know/be able to use a language